JPIAMRCOINCIDE/MicrobialGenomics/_episodes/69_plasmid_classification_typing.md

 > {: .solution}
 {: .challenge}

-Where are the genes and where are the point mutations?
 Can you try other Abricate databases? e.g. VFDB that checks for virulencefactors or ecoh that checks for E. coli serotype genes.

 {% include links.md %}